djimenezsanchez/Synplex/README_2.md

 ## Modeling cell phenotypes

 To model custom cell phenotypes and their interactions one should edit Parameters_Phenotypes.m located at Synplex/Synthetic_microenvironment/.
-In this module there are  variables that can be tuned:
+In this module there are  eight variables that can be tuned:

 ### CellPhenotypeNames:
 A cell data structure containing names of the cell phenotypes to be simulated e.g.,